purewack/jsong-audio/README.md

 This format is designed specifically to provide dynamic instructions to a `JSONPlayer` on how to manage track volumes and looping of certain sections.
 The `.json` file itself contains no music data, only instruction on how to playback the music based on dynamic user input events, such as a page scroll, or mouse hover...

 # Dependancies
-As of now, the audio player and event scheduler is <a href="https://tonejs.github.io/">Tone.js</a>.
-It provides audio playback of multiple audio streams, as well as schedules events aligned to musical time of the song based on its BPM.
+As of now, the music player and event scheduler is <a href="https://tonejs.github.io/">Tone.js</a>.
+It provides music playback of multiple music streams, as well as schedules events aligned to musical time of the song based on its BPM.

 # Concepts
-The <code>manifest.json</code> file describes how the player should play the music and how it should react to events.
+The <code>audio.json</code> file describes how the player should play the music and how it should react to events.
 Below is a typical file structure

-<summary style="font-size:2rem"> <code>manifest.json</code> - example file:</summary>
+<summary style="font-size:2rem"> <code>audio.json</code> - example file:</summary>
 <pre>
 {<span style="color: #987284;">
   "<a href="#file-information">type</a>": "jsonAudio",